ahmedalaa14/cnn-image-classification/README.md

 2. Open a web browser and go to http://localhost:8501.
 3. Upload an image using the file uploader.
-4. The app will classify the image and display the predicted class.
+4. The app will classify the image and display the predicted class Model.
-Model

 ## CNN Model